3DFin/dendromatics/docs/_build/html/_sources/installation.rst.txt

     import dendromatics

-    # or to bound it to a shorter, more convenient name:
+    # or to bind it to a shorter, more convenient name:
     import dendromatics as dm